 Doing business in Andorra is convenient and simple since it has a highly developed business and banking infrastructure that facilitates the fast and secure transfer of capital.
 You can open a bank account in Andorra in 20 minutes and deposit cash that can be used for incorporation, residency payments, and property acquisitions.

 Office space is easy to obtain and there are hundreds of foreign companies operating all over Andorra.
-Investor residency programs require you to have a 20 m2 office space in the country which can be rented for €400-500/month.
+Investor residency programs require you to have a 20 m2 registered office space in the country which can be rented for €400-500/month.
 The entire country has fiber optic coverage and some of the fastest internet speeds in the world.

-Types of Andorran Company Formations
+Types of Company Formations in Andorra

 There are 3 main options to incorporate in Andorra and the minimum investment requirement is €3,000.
 This fee does not include agency fees.